Exact Steps To Learn How to Sell Your House Without a REALTOR®

 Both of these contingencies have a ton of opportunity for the deal to go south.

-When you negotiated your contact, these contingencies had dates associated with them.
+When you negotiated your contract, these contingencies had dates associated with them.
 The countdown starts when the contract is signed.

 As a home seller, the buyers have the majority of work to do, but you still have items to check off on your end.